-- The statues and busts of people involved in the battle are placed at this place.
-You will find the bust of Admiral Beatty, which is a grade 2 bronze statue.
+- The statues and busts of people involved in the battle are placed there.
+You will find the bust of Admiral Beatty, a grade 2 bronze statue.
 Also, you will see the Statue of Admiral Jellicoe, made from bronze in 1948.

-- If you want to see world-class modern artwork in a public place, you can visit the Fourth Plinth in North-West Trafalgar Square.
-It remained empty for many years, but now it is managed by a group of people who guides and monitors the entire place.
+- You can visit the Fourth Plinth in North-West Trafalgar Square to see world-class modern artwork in public.
+It remained empty for many years, but now it is managed by a group that guides and monitors the entire place.

 - You can also enjoy breakfast and lunch in London’s Kitchen and Cafe.
-The cafe is part of City Hall, which is open to the public from Mondays to Thursdays.
+The cafe is part of City Hall, open from Mondays to Thursdays.
 The cafe is on the ground floor and remains open between 8 a.m. to 5 p.m.

 - You can enjoy all the seasonal offerings of London seasoned with fresh garnishing.
 You also get to eat some modern classical dishes and urban street food, and for health-conscious people, you can enjoy salads with multiple savoring alternatives.

-- For the sweet tooth, there are also pastries and snacks available in the cafe.
-Some popular restaurants you can find at Trafalgar square are Harrods, Jamie’s Italian, Cafe Royal, and Thai square.
+- Pastries and snacks are available in the cafe for the sweet tooth.
+Some popular restaurants at Trafalgar Square are Harrods, Jamie’s Italian, Cafe Royal, and Thai Square.

 - It is a vibrant place where you can see many people as tourists and visitors.
-Every year since 1947, at Trafalgar Square, Norway gives a fir to use as a Christmas tree as a way to say thanks to Britain for its support during the Second World War.
+Every year since 1947, at Trafalgar Square, Norway gives a fir to use as a Christmas tree to thank Britain for its support during the Second World War.

-- There is a marvelous National Gallery on the square’s Northern side with two massive fountains that glow up during the night.
+- There is a marvelous National Gallery on the square’s Northern side with two massive fountains that glow up at night.
 The charm of this place is beyond beautiful and exceptional.

-- This place will wow you with street artists if you rejoice in impromptu street performances.
+- If you rejoice in impromptu street performances, this place will wow you with street artists.
 Many restaurants on the street also welcome these street artists to perform in front of their restaurants.